pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 The spatial and temporal interpolation of tidal salinity and the mixing rate is described in more detail in ``pyMANGA.BelowGround.Individual.FixedSalinity``.
 Spatial interpolation is linear between the left and right model boundaries.
 Temporal interpolation can follow a sine function or be based on an input file.
+The temporal resolution depends on the selected time step length.
+For example, it can represent daily tides or seasonal variations.

 # Usage